-I arrived in Lesvos on the day the number of refugees arriving in Greece from Turkey reached 1 million.
+I arrived on the Greek Island of Lesvos on the day the number of refugees arriving in Greece from Turkey reached 1 million.
 Almost half of them came to this island of 90,000 residents on the way to Germany, Scandinavia, any place that will take them.

 The refugees come by crossing a short but treacherous stretch of the Mediterranean on overloaded rubber rafts with tiny engines.
 They come with nothing except maybe a few dollars and a phone.
 Among them are pregnant women, children, professionals.
 They arrive with hypothermia from the boat trip and injuries from their journey through Turkey.
 All have escaped unimaginable horrors of war in Syria, Afghanistan, Iraq.

 These refugees are part of the greatest international migration since the second world war, and yet most of the people helping them in Greece have not been workers from the UN or the EU or the US or the world’s largest charities.
 The people who have done the most are the Greeks who live here.
 And although I came to Lesvos to help, I was also motivated by a desire to experience this great humanitarian effort.

 My short journey from Cairo to Lesvos was emotionally unlike any other.
 Everything seemed significant.
 The passengers on the 50 minute flight from Athens could have fit around a Christmas dinner table.
 Because I can’t remember the last time I was on a plane with more than a couple of empty seats, I wondered whether no one cared — or maybe everyone was already here.
 My flight was on Astra Airlines.
 “Astra” is Latin for “through hardships to the stars,” which seemed like an obvious reference to the refugees.
 And while everything seemed significant, I thought about how insignificant I am.
 Whatever I could do would be infinitesimally small compared to the need.